dotn8/EpicTTS/README.md

 EpicTTS solves all these problems.

-The current version of EpicTTS is 0.9.0.
+The current version of EpicTTS is 0.9.1.
 EpicTTS uses [semantic versioning](http://semver.org/).

+## Changelog

+### Version 0.9.1

+1. Fix a bug where right-clicking on the "..." button next to the file to export, did not cause the Explorer context menu to appear.
+2. Create an MSI installer instead of an EXE installer.